Garmin is one of the most popular manufacturers of GPS devices currently on the market.

 Getting To Know Your GPS

-When it comes to using a Garmin GPS, it is best to look up the exact model of unit you're using for more detailed instructions.
+When it comes to using a GPS by Garmin, it is best to look up the exact model of unit you're using for more detailed instructions.

 While many of the units have similar functions, there are minor differences between them all that you should familiarize yourself with.